 Clinical Pastoral Education Residency (Minnesota)

-The Clinical Pastoral Education Residency at Mayo Clinic in Rochester, Minn., is a nine-month intensive program providing three units of clinical pastoral training.
+The Clinical Pastoral Education Residency at Mayo Clinic's campus in Rochester, Minnesota, is a nine-month intensive program providing three units of clinical pastoral training.
 Each unit is approximately 11 weeks long with a one-week break between quarters.

 Each unit provides at least 400 hours of supervised clinical education and fulfills all the necessary accreditation standards.

-The Clinical Pastoral Education Residency at Mayo Clinic in Rochester is accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops (USCCB) Commission on Certification and Accreditation.
+The Clinical Pastoral Education Residency is accredited by the Association for Clinical Pastoral Education (ACPE) and the United States Conference of Catholic Bishops (USCCB) Commission on Certification and Accreditation.

 - Association for Clinical Pastoral Education

 1549 Clairmont Road, Suite 103

 Decatur, GA 30033

 3211 South Lake Drive, Suite 317